-We have developed a free virtual workshop coming soon for Key Stages 1 (English and Science) and 2 (English).
-It is called: The Story of the Mulberry Tree.
-Claire is trying to create a story about how the Mulberry Tree came to live in the garden at Hogarth’s House, but she is a bit stuck, can your class help her?
+The Story of the Mulberry Tree We are trying to create a story about how the Mulberry Tree came to live in the garden at Hogarth’s House, but we’re a bit stuck, can your class help?

-During lockdown, we released a set of cross-curricular resources for Key Stage 1 and Key Stage 2 pupils called Hogarth At Home.
+During the first national lockdown, we released a set of cross-curricular resources for Key Stage 1 and Key Stage 2 pupils called Hogarth At Home.
 They were designed for at home learning as they require minimal resources and do not need to be printed.

 As some pupils continue to be learning from home, including during self-isolation periods, these resources are still available to download.